0xkalvin/simple-psp/README.md

 make
 ```

-This will start the underlying infrastructure such as a postgres container and a SQS queue container, as well as the API itself.
+It will initialize the necessary infrastructure (Postgres and SQS containers) and also the PSP API itself.

 ## API

-This describes the resources that make up the API
+This section describes the resources that make up the API

 ### POST /transactions